markjnkim/es_mod/04-Web-APIs/content/lesson-3-update-delete.md

 Note that we added a step to "apply unique IDs to the tasks."
 Since we will be updating and deleting tasks based on button clicks, we'll need some way to know which tasks are being edited.
 Giving each task an ID will make it easier to find and update/delete them.

 We also chose to implement deleting a task before updating a task, because deleting entails fewer steps (straight-up deleting versus loading into the form and then saving).
-We want to get the easier option working before jumping into the more challenging one!
+Figuring out the delete process will also give us a better foundation when it comes time to update, as a lot of the logic will be the same.

 ## Create a Branch